exteon/mapping-class-loader/README.md

 structure.

-In order for this functionality to work, resolvers that provide hint code must also implement the `IClassResolver` interface, so that the loader knows which classes the hint files must be generated for.
+In order for this functionality to work, resolvers that provide hint code must also implement the `ClassResolver` interface, so that the loader knows which classes the hint files must be generated for.

 ## More examples